-To decrease speed while the Electronic Speed Control is set, push down and hold the lever SET DECEL.
+To decrease speed while the Electronic Speed Control is set, push down and hold the SET DECEL lever.
+If the lever is continually held in the SET DECEL position, the set speed will continue to decrease until the lever is released.
 Release the lever when the desired speed is reached, and the new set speed will be established.